rogupt305/RC-high-wing-trainer/README.md

 ## ACCESSORIES
+### Foamboard

-Foamboard - A versatile, easy to cut, strong material for RC aircraft
+A versatile, easy to cut, strong material for RC aircraft

+### Power pod

-Power pod - Encases electronics, can be swapped between planes; adds customization
+Encases electronics, can be swapped between planes; adds customization

+### Firewall

-Firewall - seperates the motor from rest of electronics/aircraft in case of motor fire
+Seperates the motor from rest of electronics/aircraft in case of motor fire

+### Assembly kit

-Assembly kit - Crucial for assembling RC planes; includes glue, tape, servo centerers, etc.
+Crucial for assembling RC planes; includes glue, tape, servo centerers, etc.

 ## Direct Links